greenelab/tad_pathways/README.md

 The repository contains methods for manipulating, observing, and visualizing topologically associating domains (TADs) in the context of SNPs, genes, and repeat elements for human (hg19) and mouse (mm9) genomes.

 The repository also proposes methods and tools for the incorporation of TAD domains into the prioritization of GWAS signals through the investigation of publicly available GWAS data.
 We introduce **TAD pathways** as a method to identify the likely causal genes from GWAS independent of distance to sentinel SNP.

+A preprint of our method is available [here on bioRxiv]( http://dx.doi.org/10.1101/087718)

 ## Contact